soderling-lab/SwipProteomics/README.md

-The analysis utilizes functions from [soderling-lab/tidyProt](https://github.com/soderling-lab/tidyProt) to peform protein- and module- level comparisions.
+The analysis utilizes functions from [soderling-lab/tidyProt](https://github.com/soderling-lab/tidyProt) to peform protein- and module- level comparisions (see example below).
 Key data and results are saved as R objects in `data/`.
 These can be accessed in R using the `data()` function.
+For example, load the Swip spatial proteomics partition with `data(swip_partition, package="SwipProteomics")`.

-The statistical results can be found in the `tables/` directory.
+The statistical results for protein- and module-level analyses can be found in the `tables/` directory.

-Maps for plasmids using in the study are in the `sequences/` directory.
+Maps for plasmids used by this study are in the `sequences/` directory.

 ![wash-module](./elife-image.png)